SVendittelli/MMM-fitbit/README.md

 * Go to [Fitbit](https://dev.fitbit.com/apps/new/) and register a new app (sign in with your Fitbit account if needed).
 	* Give your app a catchy name and description
 	* Your personal website, organisation, and organisation website can be whatever you like
-	* Ensure that OAuth 2.0 Application Type is set to "personal"
+	* Ensure that `OAuth 2.0 Application Type` is set to "Personal"
+		* (If you're asked for `OAuth 1.0 Application Type (Deprecated)`, set to "Browser")
 	* Callback URL **MUST BE** `http://127.0.0.1:8888/`
-	* Give your app read & write permissions (read-only untested)
+	* Give your app read-only permission
 	* Note your OAuth 2.0 credentials (you'll need them in a moment!)
 		* "OAuth 2.0 Client ID" --- (this is your `client_id`)
 		* "Client (Consumer) Secret" --- (this is your `client_secret`)